things-nyc/things-nyc.github.io/faq/faq.md

 No. The gateways simply listen for radio signals from nodes and pass encrypted data to the network.
 Gateways do not contain decryption keys or any privileged information about users.

-## Legal

-### As an operator of a gateway, am I liable for the use of the gateway by "bad actors"?

---